bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-ionic-cordova-apps.md

 To deploy to Bitrise, you need the **Deploy to Bitrise.io - Apps, Logs, Artifacts** Step to your Workflow.
 This will upload all your build artifacts into the **APPS & ARTIFACTS** tab of your Build's page.

-You can share the generated .ipa or APK with your team members using the build’s URL.
-You can also notify user groups or individual users that your .ipa or APK has been built.
+You can share the generated .ipa or .apk with your team members using the build’s URL.
+You can also notify user groups or individual users that your .ipa or .apk has been built.

 1. Add the **Deploy to bitrise.io - Apps, Logs, Artifacts** Step to your Workflow.
 2. In the **Notify: User Roles** input of the Step, add a role: only users who are assigned this role on the app will be notified.

    Alternatively, fill out the **Notify: Emails** field with email addresses of the users you want to notify.
 Make sure you set those email addresses as [secret env vars](/builds/env-vars-secret-env-vars/)!
-These details can be also modified under **Notifications** if you click the **eye** icon next to your generated .ipa or APK in the **APPS & ARTIFACTS** tab.
+These details can be also modified under **Notifications** if you click the **eye** icon next to your generated .ipa or .apk in the **APPS & ARTIFACTS** tab.
 3. [Start a build](https://devcenter.bitrise.io/builds/Starting-builds-manually/)!

 If your app is properly configured, you can find it deployed to the marketplace of your choice!